 “There are many exceptional nonprofits out there getting tremendous results, yet starving for funds to expand their impact.
 By bringing with them the right investment disciplines, and leaving others on the Street, veterans of the financial and investment worlds can have a deep and lasting impact on the causes they care most about.”

-I urge any and all donors who may read this article to stray occasionally from the tried-and-true nonprofit (especially the larger organizations that receive the vast majority of donations in our nation), and consider “startups” and younger organizations when giving.
+I urge any and all donors who read this article to stray occasionally from the tried-and-true nonprofit (especially the larger, supposedly “safer” organizations that receive the vast majority of donations today).
+Consider “startups” and younger organizations when giving.
 I have worked for large universities and well-funded national and international conservation organizations.
 But some of my most rewarding assignments have been with young, struggling organizations that are changing the world in creative and effective ways.
 Seek them out, and invest!
 Sharing a link to a more recent post on Carolyn’s Nonprofit Blog, “Baby Boomers and Older Adults: Go For Startups.”

 Andrew Blackman in The Wall Street Journal, “The Surprising Relationship Between Taxes and Charitable Giving” (December 12, 2015).